This article contains affiliate links. If you make a purchase through these links, we may earn a small commission at no extra cost to you. Learn more.

 Take TX-16 south from Fredericksburg toward Kerrville.
 This stretch trades bluebonnets for Hill Country cedar and live oak, and the views across the limestone ridges are outstanding.
 Stop at the Enchanted Rock State Natural Area if you don't mind a moderate detour — the 1,825-foot pink granite dome is one of the most otherworldly landscapes in Texas, and the sunrise from the summit is something you'll remember for years.

 Kerrville-Schreiner Park on the Guadalupe River is one of the best campgrounds in the state park system.
-Sites run $20-25/night with electric hookups, and the riverfront sites are genuinely special — you're camping 30 feet from the Guadalupe, with the sound of moving water and the occasional canoe drifting past.
+Sites run approximately $20-25/night with electric hookups (spring 2026 rates), and the riverfront sites are genuinely special — you're camping 30 feet from the Guadalupe, with the sound of moving water and the occasional canoe drifting past.
 The swimming hole at the park beach is cold and perfect by 2pm on a March afternoon.

 Day 3–4: The Backroads — Kerrville to Wimberley via Utopia